Nereda 2: a Hydromancy

 Encyclopedia Brittanica, 1797.

-In the science fiction film ‘Arrival’ (2016), linguist Louise Banks is assigned to establish communications with alien beings that have appeared on Earth in large, monolithic vessels that hover silently above various locations.
+In the science fiction film ‘Arrival’ (Villeneuve, 2016), linguist Louise Banks is assigned to establish communications with alien beings that have appeared in large, monolithic vessels that hover silently above various locations on Earth.
 She is called in to help the military understand whether this visit is friendly or a threat.
 In one scene, Banks, cloaked in an oversized hazmat-suit, walks towards these otherworldly beings while holding up a handwritten sign that states ‘human’.

-For centuries, the interior waters of The Netherlands have been constrained by dykes, sluices, levees, pumps, mills, and pipes.
-Calmly guided through canals, the Dutch waters rarely run wild and are barely audible, except through the mediation of machinery, such as engine-driven ship propellers or mechanical floodgates.
+For centuries, the inland waters of the Netherlands have been constrained by dikes, sluices, dams, pumps, mills and pipes.
+Calmly guided through canals, Dutch waters rarely run wild and are barely audible, except through the mediation of machinery such as motor-driven ship propellers or mechanical floodgates.

-While on a research visit to the waste water cleaning plant of HDSR in Utrecht, I noticed two things.
-Processing 65 million litres of water daily, water was eerily absent on its terrain; it is hidden in tubes and pipes only to surface in enormous reservoirs that tower above ground.
-Despite these elaborate installations, the site was surprisingly silent apart from a soothing, continuous, machinated humming.
-However, at the top of the metal stairs leading to one of the bassins’ surface, we passed a tall metal pipe, aimed at the sky and covered by a grid, emitting loud noises as if something inside growled and grunted, roared like a wild animal trapped in a cage.
-A few metres below, water was sloshing around violently, its sound amplified by the metal tube turning the opening at the top into its mouthpiece.
+At the top of the metal staircase leading to the surface of one of the basins, however, we passed a tall metal pipe, pointing skywards and covered in grating, which emitted loud noises as if something inside was growling and grunting, roaring like a wild animal trapped in a cage.
+A few metres below, water was sloshing about violently, its sound amplified by the metal pipe; the opening at the top became its mouthpiece.

-I was struck by the strange unevenness of the noise, reminiscent of the syntax of human speech patterns: here, set loose from the reservoir and gasping for air, it seemed as if the water tried to speak.
+I was struck by the strange unevenness of the noise, reminiscent of the syntax of human speech: here, released from the reservoir and gasping for air, it seemed as if the water was trying to speak.

-It turned out that these episodic speeches are induced when the reservoir overflows and dumps its excess waters in the tube, processing up to 3,5 million litres per hour: almost one thousands litres per second.
-For comparison: an average bathtub contains about 130 litres.
-The sheer force of the water flow through the pipe caused the metal platform on the top of the installation to shudder, a behaviour quite different from the usual flow of rivers, streams and ditches that cut through the Dutch landscapes.
+It turned out that these episodic speeches are triggered when the reservoir overflows and dumps its excess water into the pipe, processing up to 3.5 million litres per hour: almost a thousand litres per second.
+By comparison, an average bathtub holds about 130 litres.
+The sheer force of the water flowing through the pipe caused the metal platform at the top of the installation to shake, a behaviour very different from the usual, controlled flow of the rivers, streams and ditches that cut through the Dutch landscapes.

-The process requires a heightened awareness of ephemeral non-human bodies, and in this case a particular sensitivity towards the sound these may produce.
-I took cues from a previous project in which I translated European spruce bark beetle patterns that were left in the bark of infected trees to audio, by using digital ‘image sonification’.
-With Nereda 2, the opposite took place: audio became image.
+The process perhaps requires a heightened awareness of ephemeral, non-human bodies, and in this case a particular sensitivity to the sound they can produce.
+I was taking pointers from an earlier project in which I translated European spruce bark beetle patterns left in the bark of infected trees into sound, using digital ‘image sonification’.
+In Nereda 2, the reverse was done: the audio became the image.

-This adaptation is aimed at transforming a nonhuman entity to a form people can understand a bit better: a hybrid of its original appearance and human mediatorship – in this case through the use of computer technology.
-For Nereda 2, the audio I encountered at the wastewater plant was first recorded with a phone.
+The aim of this adaptation is to transform a non-human entity into a form that people can grasp a little better: a hybrid of its original appearance and human mediation – in this case through the use of computer technology.
+For Nereda 2, the sound I encountered at the sewage treatment plant was first recorded with a mobile phone.
 Later, more professional recordings were made.
-For the final work, both types of recordings were used.
+For the final work, both types of recording were used.